GoobyFRS/bluebotpc-web/index.md

 ## [Personal PC Repair](https://www.bluebotpc.com/pages/pc)

 Need IT Support?
 Give us a ring for a _FREE_ consultation!
-We can support your IT needs on your schedule.
-Even if you do not see what you need listed below, give us a shout. **$50/hour; 30 day guarantee.**
+We can replace Laptop Screens and more!
+If you do not see what you need listed below, give us a shout. **$50/hour; 30 day guarantee.**

 - Desktop & Laptop Repair
 - Home Network Support
 - Printer Setup and Support
 - Custom PC Builds and Upgrades
 - Nikon Camera Services
-- Much More!
+- Old PC Makeover

-Offering Desktop & Laptop repair services nationwide by USPS Mail!
+Offering Desktop & Laptop repair services nationwide by Mail!
 [Click Here to Open a Support Ticket](https://www.mattfaulkner.net/support/)

 ## [Managed WordPress Hosting](https://www.bluebotpc.com/pages/wordpress)